cmu-sei/iides/examples/example4.md

 - **`Id`**:
  target--54d887da-7f59-47e1-ad5a-d611f78030da
 - **`Asset type`**:
- Information (*2*) - Data/business materials which contain important details belonging to a specific target owner.
+ Information (*2*) &mdash; Data/business materials which contain important details belonging to a specific target owner.
 - **`Category`**:
- Government/Law Enforcement Information (*2.3*) - Classified or sensitive government or law enforcement information.
+ Government/Law Enforcement Information (*2.3*) &mdash; Classified or sensitive government or law enforcement information.
 - **`Subcategory`**:
- Classified Information (*2.3.1*) - Information that is restricted by the government for reasons of national security.
+ Classified Information (*2.3.1*) &mdash; Information that is restricted by the government for reasons of national security.
 - **`Format`**:
- Electronic (*1*) - Technological digital format.
+ Electronic (*1*) &mdash; Technological digital format.
 - **`Owner`**:
- Organization (*O*) - The organization, rather than its employees or customers owns the target.
+ Organization (*O*) &mdash; The organization, rather than its employees or customers owns the target.
 - **`Sensitivity`**:
-   - Top Secret (TS) (*6*) - Top secret, unauthorized disclosure would cause exceptionally grave damage to national security
+   - Top Secret (TS) (*6*) &mdash; Top secret, unauthorized disclosure would cause exceptionally grave damage to national security

 ## Response

 - **`Id`**:
  response--eb4d3760-213c-4f3b-81c2-b7805376c369
 - **`Technical controls`**:
-   - Access to Technical System(s) Terminated (*['2', '2012-01-01']*) - Insider's access to the organization's technical systems is completely terminated E.g., Insider's account is deleted upon termination from the company.
+   - Access to Technical System(s) Terminated (*['2', '2012-01-01']*) &mdash; Insider's access to the organization's technical systems is completely terminated E.g., Insider's account is deleted upon termination from the company.
 - **`Investigated by`**:
-   - Law Enforcement - Local/State (*3*) - State or local law enforcement entity.
+   - Law Enforcement - Local/State (*3*) &mdash; State or local law enforcement entity.
 - **`Investigation events`**:
-   - Insider's Residence/Workplace Searched (*['1', '2017-06-22']*) - Investigators search the insider's home or workplace for evidence related to the incident.
+   - Insider's Residence/Workplace Searched (*['1', '2017-06-22']*) &mdash; Investigators search the insider's home or workplace for evidence related to the incident.
-  - Evidence Found (*['2', '2017-06-22']*) - Evidence relevant to the incident is found.
+  - Evidence Found (*['2', '2017-06-22']*) &mdash; Evidence relevant to the incident is found.
 E.g., Fellow employee found a USB drive left in the insider's computer that had sensitive company files downloaded on to it.
-  - Insider Admits to Activity in Interview (*['3', '2017-05-24']*) - Insider admits to involvement in insider incident while being interviewed by investigators about the incident (or related activity).
+  - Insider Admits to Activity in Interview (*['3', '2017-05-24']*) &mdash; Insider admits to involvement in insider incident while being interviewed by investigators about the incident (or related activity).

 ## Court-case